cognitivetech/ollama-ebook-summary/walkthrough/README.md

 One thing you want to be sure to check for is **Control Characters**.
 Scan your document for control characters (regex: `[\x00-\x1F\x7F-\x9F]`) because they will invalidate your json, and can be invisible.

-Luckily, I began with a mostly clean document, so I just select as much text as I want (using a character counter extension, for guidance), and VS Code function, "join lines," that I've mapped to a convenient key combo.
+Luckily, I began with a mostly clean document, so I just select as much text as I want (using a character counter extension, for guidance), and **VS Code function, "[join lines](https://superuser.com/questions/833079/visual-studio-keyboard-shortcut-for-joining-lines)," that I've mapped to a convenient key combo**.

 For this demonstration, I split a 73 page, 30k token, book chapter into 31 chunks of text, leaving an average of 850 tokens (3400 characters) per query.